JoostZ/PrintCalibration/README.md

 The model created by this file will help you determine `x`sothat you can correct for it in either your mode definition or in the slicer software.
 ### Measuring the track width
+The `TrackWidthCalibration.scad` file creates a 3D model that consists of two objects.
+- A bar with (square) holes in it.
+Each hole differs `0.1mm` in width from its neighboures.
+- A peg with a width (in the Y-direction!) of `5mm` which is the *design width*.

+The holes in the bar have a number printed above them.
+These indicate how much wider (or smaller) the hole is.
+The hole marked with `0` has exactly the design width (`5mm`).
+The hole marked with `3`has a width of `5 + 3*0.1` and in general a hole marked with `N`has a width of `5 + N * 0.1`.
+Note that `N` can also be negative, meaning that the width is smaller than the design width.
+The peg has a width of `5mm`and so it will fit snugly in the whole marked with `0`.

+Now lets look at the scenario where `x`is not zero, so the track width deviates from the setup width.
+The peg now has a width of `5 + x mm` (remember that each of the two sides are `0.5x`wider!).
+Each of the holes in the bar have a width of `5 + 0.1 N - x mm`.
+If the peg fits in the hole marked with `N` then we know that `5 + 0.1 N - x = 5 + x` or `x = 0.05N`.
+### Using the calibrator
+- Set the slicer software to its default settings
+- Print the model
+- Try to put the peg in one of the holes, selecting the hole where the peg *just* fits.
+Note keep the text on the pegtowards you (if the numbers on the bar are awy from you).
+- Calculate the width of the deposited filament with`x = 0.05N`.